AllKind/conntrack-tools-bash_completion/README.md

 If the bash completion package is present, and the version includes the **_init_completion()** function, completion on variables and redirection is available in addition.
 Otherwise only option completion is fully supported.

 Protocol and service names are retrieved from /etc/{protocols,services} and offered for completion.

+Numeric protocol names are recognized and their options will be made available.

 Installation